cashmusic/platform/README.md

 ## Submitting a pull request

-We try to keep the 'master' branch release-ready at all times, but it is the first place new changes are merged into.
-We ask all contributors to [TEST](https://github.com/cashmusic/platform/blob/master/tests/README.md) your code before submitting a pull request.
+We the 'master' branch release-ready at all times, so we ask all contributors to [TEST](https://github.com/cashmusic/platform/blob/master/tests/README.md) your code before submitting a pull request.
+Please create a descriptively named branch off your repo and give as many details in your pull request as possible.

+We view pull requests as conversations.
+Submit a pull request early if you're working on something and have questions.
+We'll work with you to get it where it needs to be for a merge.

 ## Copyright & License